-Carrinary Weakness Prevalence High Consequences Data loss, Security bypass Remediation Cost Low Ease of Detection Easy Attack Frequency Often Attacker Awareness High
+Summary Weakness Prevalence High Consequences Data loss, Security bypass Remediation Cost Low Ease of Detection Easy Attack Frequency Often Attacker Awareness High

 These days, it seems as if software is all about the data: getting it into the database, pulling it from the database, massaging it into information, and sending it elsewhere for fun and profit.
 If attackers can influence the SQL that you use to communicate with your database, then suddenly all your fun and profit belongs to them.
 If you use SQL queries in security controls such as authentication, attackers could alter the logic of those queries to bypass security.
 They could modify the queries to steal, corrupt, or otherwise change your underlying data.
 They'll even steal data one byte at a time if they have to, and they have the patience and know-how to do so.
+In 2011, SQL injection was responsible for the compromises of many high-profile organizations, including Sony Pictures, PBS, MySQL.com, security company HBGary Federal, and many others.